-- Aircraft must be designed to be capable of performing all required missions - o Aircraft must pass the wing tip load test with the largest payload loading intended to fly - The maximum load demonstrated will be recorded and cannot be altered after completing tech inspection - The Flight Missions must be flown in order - A new mission cannot be flown until the team has obtained a successful score for the preceding mission - o Flight Mission 1 and the Ground Mission can be completed in either order - Flight Mission 2 cannot be attempted until Flight Mission 1 AND the Ground Mission are successfully completed - After successfully completing all three flight missions, teams will be allowed one additional attempt for both Mission 2 and Mission 3 in order to improve their score.
-A Mission 2 repeat must be attempted before a Mission 3 repeat can be attempted.
-The Mission 2 passengers and Mission 3 passengers/payload blocks cannot exceed the maximum approved during tech inspection - The aircraft will be brought to the staging box ready to load passengers with the payload blocks already installed (Mission 3) - The assembly crew member must load the passengers and prepare the aircraft for flight within the 5 minute window - If you forget something you must leave the staging box and forfeit the flight attempt - Only the assembly crew member, pilot and observer may go to and enter the staging box or Ground Mission area - The assembly crew member is the only person who can touch the airplane while inside the staging box while preparing the aircraft for flight - The passenger loading and aircraft checkout must be completed in less than 5 minutes
+- Aircraft must be designed to be capable of performing all required missions - During Tech Inspection, the aircraft must pass the wing tip load test in the flight condition with the largest payload loading intended to fly - The maximum load demonstrated will be recorded and cannot be altered after completing tech inspection - The Flight Missions must be flown in order - A new mission cannot be flown until the team has obtained a successful score for the preceding mission - The ground mission can be attempted at any time - After successfully completing all three flight missions, teams will be allowed one additional attempt for both Mission 2 and Mission 3 in order to improve their score. - After successfully completing the ground mission, teams will be allowed one additional attempt to improve their score - The aircraft will be brought to the staging box in the stowed configuration - If you forget something you must leave the staging box and forfeit the flight attempt - Only the assembly crew member, pilot and observer may go to and enter the staging box or Ground Mission area - The assembly crew member is the only person who can touch the airplane while inside the staging box while preparing the aircraft for flight - The wing deployment, radome and payload loading, and aircraft checkout must be completed in less than 5 minutes - A wing tip test must be conducted to verify the self-locking feature(s) - There is no work allowed on the aircraft after the 5-minute loading and checkout time including connection of batteries, receivers, etc. The aircraft must be ready to fly prior to being called to the flight line less the installation of the arming plug

-- There is no work allowed on the aircraft after the 5 minute loading and checkout time including connection of batteries, receivers, etc. The aircraft must be ready to fly prior to being called to the flight line less the installation of the arming plug - After passenger loading and checkout is complete, the assembly crew member may be swapped for a different flight line crew member, if desired - Aircraft will use ground rolling takeoff and landing - Takeoff field length will be limited to 150 ft - The initial upwind turn on the first lap of each mission will occur after passing the turn judge (signaled by raising a flag).
+- After radome and/or payload attachment and checkout is complete, the assembly crew member may be swapped for a different flight line crew member, if desired - Aircraft will launch from a ramp - The initial upwind turn on the first lap of each mission will occur after passing the turn judge (signaled by raising a flag).
 The aircraft must remain in unaided visual control distance of the pilot at all times.
-The Flight Line Judge may require turns to be made to remain in a safe visual control range at his discretion - Aircraft must complete a successful landing at the end of each mission for the mission to receive a score - A successful landing is outlined in the general mission specification section below - The aircraft empty weight will be recorded after each successful flight mission
+The Flight Line Judge may require turns to be made to remain in a safe visual control range at his discretion. - Aircraft must complete a successful landing at the end of each mission for the mission to receive a score - A successful landing is outlined in the general mission specification section below